ncsa/GenomicsCortextVarNextflow/README.md

 "Kmer size" in cortex dictates the number of bases to be used to construct the node in the de Bruijn graph made.
 The Kmer size is required to be consistent throughout the process.

 Cortex_var also requires a specific kmer size to be specified by user.
-To choose the appropriate kmer size, refer to chapter 8 of the cortex_var user manual.
+To choose the appropriate kmer size, refer to section 8 of the [cortex_var manual](http://cortexassembler.sourceforge.net/cortex_var_user_manual.pdf).

-After choosing the kmer and color for each cortex executable each of them much be made and compiled in the cortex bin directory specified, refer to chapter 4 of cortex_var user manual.
+After choosing the kmer and color for each cortex executable each of them much be made and compiled in the cortex bin directory specified, refer to section 4 of [cortex_var manual](http://cortexassembler.sourceforge.net/cortex_var_user_manual.pdf).

 For example, if color chosen is 1 and kmer size chosen is 63: